conduktor/terraform-provider-conduktor/docs/resources/kafka_cluster_v2.md

 ### Required

-- `name` (String) Kafka cluster name, must be unique, act as ID for import
+- `name` (String) Kafka cluster name, must be unique, acts as an ID for import

 ### Optional